FIND THE ANSWERS HERE

 Experiences with quinta minuvida orchard lodge + experiences are insured under our licenses.
 Should a medical emergency arise, medical emergency treatment or our on-call doctor will be available.
 During hiking experiences, authorities are notified of our activity before departure when required.
 We also have first aid training.
 A medical response plan is detailed under our hiking guide

-can i sign up for experiences without lodging?
+experiences without lodging?

 While we'd love to have you stay with us, experiences are possible without lodging, pending space availability.
 Please check with us for availability and to sign up.
 See our experience brochure for information and pricing.